Michael Voris: Scranton ban

-Voris's comments questioning the validity of Rabbinical Judaism were later cited when he attempted to give a presentation in the Diocese of Scranton, Pennsylvania.
+Voris has questioned the validity of Rabbinical Judaism, and such comments were later cited when he attempted to give a presentation in the Diocese of Scranton, Pennsylvania.
 In April 2011, Voris, who had intended to give a talk entitled "Living Catholicism Radically", was banned from speaking at Marywood University or any facilities owned by the diocese.
-This action was taken after complaints were made about Voris's statements about other religions.
-In a letter to the talk's organizers, Paul and Kristen Ciaccia, the diocese declared that it had "learned from" the United States Conference of Catholic Bishops and Voris's home Archdiocese of Detroit that Voris's presentations had caused "'a number of controversies' and that his programs are not endorsed by his home archdiocese."
+This action was taken after complaints were made about Voris's statements.
+In a letter to the talk's organizers, Paul and Kristen Ciaccia, the diocese declared that it had "learned from" the United States Conference of Catholic Bishops (USCCB) and Voris's home Archdiocese of Detroit that Voris's presentations had caused "'a number of controversies' and that his programs are not endorsed by his home archdiocese."

 Using a press release issued by the Archdiocese of Detroit, the Catholic Diocese of Scranton issued a statement in response to a planned speaking engagement of Voris in that diocese, saying that, "Although the Diocese shares Mr. Voris’ support of efforts to protect human life, his extreme positions on other faiths are not appropriate and therefore the Diocese cannot host him."

 Voris ascribed this decision to "political correctness.
 Anything somebody takes offense at, whether it's true or not, seems to be out of bounds."
 The speech was moved to the Best Western Genetti Hotel and Conference Center in Wilkes-Barre, and the talk's organizers invited local bishop Joseph Bambera to attend "to evaluate Mr. Voris' knowledge of the faith, free from opinions formed by others."
-The bishop did not take up the offer.
+The bishop did not attend.
 The Ciaccias said the ban "belies deeper inconsistencies in diocesan policy."
 Voris spoke about the events in a video segment, noting the diocese allowed Sara Bendoraitis, the director of the Gay, Lesbian, Bisexual, Transgender and Ally Resource Center at American University, to speak at the University of Scranton the previous spring.